Table of Contents

 According to the U.S. Occupational Safety and Health Administration, a single HPS lamp contains enough toxic mercury to seriously poison anyone in the same room or within the general area of a broken bulb.

-HPS lamps require a ballast, and, as these lights age over time, they require increased voltage which eventually overtakes the ballast setting, leading to depreciating efficiency over the long run and eventual lighting failure.
+HPS lamps require a ballast, and as they age over time, they require increased voltage, which eventually overtakes the ballast setting, leading to depreciating efficiency over the long run and eventual lighting failure.

 In addition to producing light energy, HPSs also produce excessive heat energy for cannabis plants, which is not suitable for all three steps of the growing process.
 This overproduction of heat energy necessitates additional ventilation and airflow systems, increasing energy use and adding complementary costs to cultivation inputs.
 This has led to growers’ quick adaptation of LEDs.